Auditory Processing Disorder (APD) Testing in Clayton, NC

 Diagnosing APD

-At Clayton Audiology, our audiologist will conduct a series of tests to determine whether you have APD, and if so, recommend a course of treatment.
+At Clayton Audiology, our audiologists will conduct a series of tests to determine whether you have APD, and if so, recommend a course of treatment.
 These hearing tests evaluate:

 • Peripheral auditory system